-Ear surgery – also known as otoplasty – accounted for 22,714 procedures performed by board certified plastic surgeons in the United States last year, according to the American Society of Plastic Surgeons.
-To put that in perspective, for every person who gets their ears pinned back, 10 women undergo breast augmentation.
+Otoplasty accounted for 22,714 procedures performed by board-certified plastic surgeons in the United States last year, according to the American Society of Plastic Surgeons.
+To put that in perspective, for every person who gets their ears pinned back, ten breast augmentations are performed. =

 If you’re thinking about getting your ears done, keep these points in mind: